lucaschultz/datadive/apps/docs/src/content/docs/thesis/06-third-party-services.md

 ---
 title: Third Party Services
+slug: thesis/third-party-services
+author: Luca Schultz
+description: An overview of the third party services used by Datadive
+sidebar:
+  order: 6
 ---

 Datadive uses third party services to avoid implementing complex functionality that is not core to the platform.
 This chapter provides an overview of the services used by Datadive, explaining their purpose, structure, and interactions.